 Designer Rona Meyuchas-Koblenz was commissioned by London-based Kukka Studio to design make-up mirrors for the mid-century Modern interiors of the new Bankside Hotel that opened late last year on London’s South Bank.
 The mirror is made of CNC-milled premium crystal with a base of Ceasarstone’s Pebble natural rock-inspied design in a cool gray shade with subtle darker accents.
 200 mirrors were ordered to finish the 161 rooms which include seven suites.
 The designer chose Ceasarstone because the company encourages up-cycling offcuts wherever possible.
 “The offcuts from the kitchen fabrication industry mostly come in smaller sizes, therefore I found it logical to find a new way to use these pieces,” says Koblenz.
 Since the Ceaserstone base is heavy enough to hold the mirror in place, there is no need for adhesives or mechanical fittings.
 It simply sits securely inside the slot.
-Images @Uri Grun Courtesy Kukka Studio
+Images @Uri Grun Courtesy Kukka Studio.
+Photos in situ by Merilin kook.

 With the end of the year soon approaching, what better time to upgrade that calendar you got last year from your local dry cleaner?
 These elegant (and affordable) desktop photo calendars by Colorado-based Artifact Uprising can make a nice holiday gift for home or office desks.
 Made of solid walnut, the Walnut Desktop Photo Calendar (starting at $30) showcases a dozen of your favorite photos in a year-round display.
 It features a brass-coated clip and peg stand, making a modern statement.
 The Brass Easel & Calendar (starting at $55) combines a solid brass easel with premium quality papers with your favorite snapshots.
 The Wood Calendar (starting from $25) is handcrafted from reclaimed pine.
 Artifact Uprising partnered with the non-profit SKCAC — a group that provides jobs for adults with intellectual disabilities — on this design.
 Last but not least, the Solidwool Calendar (starting at $40) is made of a sustainable composite material made from British sheep fleece.
 Like the others, it features 12 sheets with custom images.
 All images courtesy of …